This is one of a series of articles about making a will.

 So why don't many people make a will?

 Many people fail to make a will and die intestate.
 Research has shown that the reason for not doing so is most often the cost.
 Solicitors' fees for will writing can be expensive.
 However, there are a number of ways that you can have a will written for free in the UK.

-We explore those ways in this article.
+Even if you've made a will in the past, you should regularly review your wishes.
 The Law Society advises that you review your will regularly and update it every five years.
 We think that is good advice because 'life events' usually occur at least this often.
 You might get married, divorced, or remarried.
 Your financial circumstances might change.
 You or members of your family might have children, nephews and nieces or grandchildren that you want to include in your will.

 Using a free will writing service, you might be able to keep your will 'up to date' without cost.